John Frawley, President and CEO

 Carrie Chen, Director of Education and Conservation

-Carrie Chen, the Aquarium’s Director of Education & Conservation, has 14+ years of experience with marine science education organizations around the country.
-Carrie provides leadership for the Aquarium’s visitor/interpretive programs, K-12 school and teacher programs, fee-based youth programs, volunteers, high school interns and sustainable seafood initiatives – along with supporting fundraising efforts, staff training, professional development, evaluation and other related projects.
-Carrie is also very active within the Association of Zoos & Aquariums (AZA), serving as the Vice Chair for the Conservation Education Committee since 2009 and leading the Association’s professional development course for Conservation Education Effective Program Design since 2011.
-Prior to joining the Aquarium, Carrie spent many years “island hopping” and developing her skills and passion in marine science education at organizations in the Florida Keys, Catalina Island and Hawaii.
+Carrie Chen, Aquarium of the Bay's Director of Education & Conservation, has 16+ years of experience with marine science education organizations around the country.
+Carrie provides leadership for Aquarium of the Bay's visitor/interpretive programs, K-12 school and teacher programs, fee-based youth programs, volunteers, high school interns, and sustainable seafood initiatives – along with supporting fundraising efforts, staff training, professional development, evaluation, and other related projects.
+Carrie is also very active within the Association of Zoos & Aquariums (AZA), serving as the Chair for the Conservation Education Committee since 2011 and leading the Association’s professional development course for Conservation Education Effective Program Design since 2011.
+Prior to joining Aquarium of the Bay, Carrie spent many years “island hopping” and developing her skills and passion in marine science education at organizations in the Florida Keys, Catalina Island and Hawaii.
 Since arriving to the Bay Area in 1999 and prior to joining the Aquarium team in 2004, Carrie held leadership positions at the Marine Science Institute and Lawrence Hall of Science, both of which involved developing and leading public education programs on marine science and San Francisco Bay.

 Chris Connors, Operations Director